Background pattern

 Uncommon: may affect up to 1 in 100 people

-• Enlargement (occasionally painful) of the lymph nodes, bone marrow insufficiency, eosinophil increase.
+• Enlargement (sometimes painful) of the lymph nodes, bone marrow failure, increase in eosinophils.

 • Brain swelling.

-• Dual vision, severe eye diseases, such as: eye and eyelid pain and inflammation, abnormal eye movements, optic nerve damage that causes vision changes, papillary optic inflammation.
+• Double vision, severe eye diseases, such as: pain and inflammation of the eyes and eyelids, abnormal eye movements, damage to the optic nerve that causes vision alteration, inflammation of the optic papilla.

 • Decreased sensitivity to touch.

-• Enlarged liver, liver failure, gallbladder disease, gallstones.
+• Enlargement of the liver, liver failure, gallbladder disease, gallstones.

 • Joint inflammation, inflammation of the veins under the skin (which may be associated with the formation of a blood clot).

-• Kidney inflammation, protein in urine, kidney damage.
+• Kidney inflammation, protein in the urine, kidney damage.

-• Very high heart rate or extrasystoles, occasionally with erratic electrical impulses.
+• Very high heart rate or extrasystoles, sometimes with erratic electrical impulses.

 • Abnormal electrocardiogram (ECG).

-• Severe skin reactions (occasionally life-threatening) such as skin disease, potentially fatal that causes blisters and painful sores on the skin and mucous membranes, especially in the mouth, skin inflammation, hives, redness, and irritation, skin discoloration or purpura that may be caused by low platelet count, eczema.
+• Severe skin allergic reactions (such as potentially life-threatening skin disease that causes blisters and painful sores on the skin and mucous membranes, especially in the mouth, skin inflammation, hives, skin redness, and irritation, reddish or purplish skin discoloration that may be caused by low platelet count, eczema).

 • Inflammation of the tissue surrounding the bone.